 How to Store Tomatoes That Aren’t Ripe

 Skip the fridge if tomatoes aren’t ripe.
-Store them at a cool room temperature, instead.
+Store them at room temperature, instead.
 While it’s pretty to put tomatoes on a windowsill, you’re better off keeping your tomatoes in the basement or a cupboard.
 You want the tomatoes to continue to ripen after being picked, but you don’t want them to go so quickly that they’ll start to spoil.

 Since these beauties are so delicate, you’ll also want to keep them in one single layer so their weight doesn’t crush their neighbors.
-If one does get a little smushed, use it-before it causes the others to rot.
+If one does get a little smushed, use it before it causes the others to rot.
 Air movement is also key when it comes to freshness.
 A plate or wicker basket allows air to move around the tomatoes, resulting in slightly longer life.

 Store tomatoes with the stems down.
 This helps prevent moisture from escaping through the stem.
 It also may help prevent any mold growth around the stem.